aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/file-protection/_index.md

 ---

 {{% alert color="primary" %}}
-Microsoft Excel (97 - 365) enables you to encrypt and password protect your spreadsheets.
-It uses algorithms provided by a cryptographic service provider, or CSP, a set of cryptographic algorithms with different properties.
-The default CSP is 'Office 97/2000 Compatible' or 'Weak Encryption (XOR)'.
-It's important to choose the proper encryption key length.
-Some CSPs don't support more than 40 or 56 bits.
-That's considered to be weak encryption.
+Microsoft Excel (97 – 365) enables you to encrypt and password‑protect your spreadsheets.
+It uses algorithms provided by a cryptographic service provider (CSP), a set of cryptographic algorithms with different properties.
+The default CSP is “Office 97/2000 Compatible” or “Weak Encryption (XOR)”.
+It’s important to choose the proper encryption key length.
+Some CSPs don’t support more than 40‑ or 56‑bit keys.
+That is considered weak encryption.
 For strong encryption, a minimum key length of 128 bits is required.
-Microsoft Windows contains CSPs that offer strong encryption types as well, for example the 'Microsoft Strong Cryptographic Provider'.
-To give you an idea, 128 bits encryption is what banks use to encrypt the connection with their Internet Banking systems.
+Microsoft Windows contains CSPs that offer strong encryption types as well, for example the “Microsoft Strong Cryptographic Provider”.
+To give you an idea, 128‑bit encryption is what banks use to encrypt the connection with their Internet Banking systems.

-Aspose.Cells allows you to encrypt and password protect Microsoft Excel files with your desired encryption type.
+Aspose.Cells allows you to encrypt and password‑protect Microsoft Excel files with your desired encryption type.
 {{% /alert %}}

 ## **Using Microsoft Excel**

 To set file encryption settings in Microsoft Excel (here Microsoft Excel 2003):

 1. From the **Tools** menu, select **Options**.
 A dialog will appear.
 2. Select the **Security** tab.
-3. Input a password and click **Advanced**
+3. Enter a password and click **Advanced**.
 4. Choose the encryption type and confirm the password.

 ## **Encrypting Excel file with Aspose.Cells for JavaScript via C++**

-The following example shows how to encrypt and password protect an Excel file using the Aspose.Cells API.
+The following example shows how to encrypt and password‑protect an Excel file using the Aspose.Cells API.

 ```html
 <!DOCTYPE html>